milenoss/mod-3-code-challenge/README.md

 ## Step 3 - Like Feature (Backend)

 This app will use what is called _optimistic rendering_.
-This means the DOM will be updated before the changes are added to the database.
+This means the DOM will be updated *before* the changes are added to the database.
 When a user clicks the 'Like' button we will immediately update the DOM.
-Next your job is to make a POST request to persist the new Like in the backend database.
+Next, your job is to make a POST request to persist the new Like in the backend database.

 #### API Docs

 #### Endpoint to create a Like

-In the request's body key, set `image_id` to your assigned `id`.
-This will tell your new like which image it belongs to (remember database associations?😱).
+Send a string containing a JSON object as the request's body.
+In the JSON, make sure the `image_id` key has the value of your assigned image ID.
+This will tell your newly-created like which image it belongs to (remember database associations?😱).

 ```js
 POST 'https://randopic.herokuapp.com/likes'